Blog – Posted on Friday, Dec 21

 8. The Tea Shop Mystery Series by Laura Childs

 Can you even talk about southern hospitality without mentioning tea?
 Theodosia Browning sure can’t, which is why she runs one of Charleston’s favorite tea shops.
-She gives visitors and locals alike a taste of warm southern comfort (and we’re not talking the whisky here).
-But — you knew there was a “but” coming — when a guest is found dead with a teacup in his hand at a big event Theodosia is catering, her tea starts to leave a sour taste in the townspeople’s mouths.
+She gives visitors and locals alike a taste of warm southern comfort (not a euphemism).
+But — you knew there was a “but” coming — when a guest is found dead with a teacup in his hand at a big event Theodosia is catering, her tea starts to leave a sour taste in people's mouths.

 Like so many cozy mystery protagonists before her, Theodosia must now hastily uncover the real murderer before her business, her reputation, and her life are all thrown in hot water.